wp-plugins/mystickymenu/readme.txt

 == Changelog ==

+= 1.8.1 =
+* Added: “Disable CSS“.
+If you plan to add style manually to your style.css in order to improve your site performance disable plugin CSS style printed by default in document head element.
+* Minimized mystickymenu.js to improve performance.

 = 1.8 =
 * Added: "Make visible when scrolled on Homepage" after number of pixels.
 Now it’s possible to have one activation height for home page and another for the rest of the pages.